OhLeMatt/COM418-2022-CMProject/README.md

 ![weighted](images/weighted.gif)

 * Computation window (2 modes)
-    * Bars: under this mode the suggestion will be computed over the displayed grey area on the visualiser.
+    * **Bars**: under this mode the suggestion will be computed over the displayed grey area on the visualiser.
 The user can choose the size of this window in bars.
-    * Entire window: under this mode the suggestion will be computed over the entire midi file.
+    * **Entire window**: under this mode the suggestion will be computed over the entire midi file.

 ![window](images/window.gif)